evonove/qnite/README.md

 * provide the high-level API documentation for available charts type
 * provide a simple tutorial to implement your own chart using low-level components

-The project is currently in alpha stage and will be available for release late 2015 and early 2016.

 ## License
 qnite is released under the terms of the **MIT license**.
 Full details in ``LICENSE`` file.